Creating a bulletproof meeting agenda is key for running a successful and engaging all-hands meeting.

 2. Business updates

-After we set the atmosphere in the room, our CEO, Peter, takes the stage to walk us through last month’s numbers and comment on how we are progressing towards our business goals.
+After we set the atmosphere in the room, Pali, our GM, takes the stage to walk us through last month’s numbers and comment on how we are progressing towards our business goals.

 So, instead of just presenting the numbers from the slides, he lets us have a guess at how we stand in terms of numbers.